HatAndBread/s2pd/README.md

 🌈***onHold(callback)***

 What to do when mouse button is held down over object or object is touched for a sustained period of time.
+Callback will execute each tick of the loop while object is held.

 <ul>
   <li>callback: {function} callback function to be executed when sprite is held.</li>